egrivel/wte/README.md

 The `draft.js` module also supports headings, block quotes and some other markup.
 This is not disabled and can be inserted through a Ctrl+V paste operation, but these features are not supported through the UI.

+The red border around the input was chosen randomly to highlight the input area.